-The following suggestions and activities can help teachers keep vocabulary improvement in the forefront.
+The following suggestions and activities can help ESL teachers keep vocabulary improvement at the forefront:

 - Word walls can be set up in the classroom, where the new words focus on a particular unit, week or period of time in the course are put up or displayed.
 They can be referenced and pointed out during several classes, and their constant presence will facilitate the first step of the vocabulary learning process.

 - In order to teach students how to improve English vocabulary on their own, students can be asked to keep a personal vocabulary book or a personal dictionary where they add any new words they have learned, or any new words assigned per unit.
 This can be done in an agenda book, an Excel spreadsheet or on a wiki that the whole class can share and collaborate to.
 Whichever the medium, it is important to be consistent and to ask students to use this personal dictionary and maintain it updated.